Education Director(805) 781-3889 x 14

-A native of the Central Coast, Kerry has been involved in theatre since she was young, including several productions on SLO REP stage as a performer, instructor, and director.
+A native of the Central Coast, Kerry has been involved in theatre since she was young, including many productions on the SLO REP stage as a performer, instructor, and director.
 Kerry holds a BA (with honors) in Theatre Arts from Cal Poly’s Theatre and Dance Department, where her interest in teaching was piqued by a course in Children’s Drama.
-Kerry has also trained with the Utah Shakespearean Festival, PCPA, and Cal State Fullerton’s Musical Theatre program.
-In addition to teaching for ACT, Kerry holds a substitute teaching permit and teaches consistently in K-12 classrooms throughout the county.
+Kerry has also trained with the Utah Shakespeare Festival, PCPA, and Cal State Fullerton’s Musical Theatre program.
 Her passion for teaching young performers continues to grow, and she is honored to have served as SLO REP’s Education Director for over 15 years.
 She can’t wait to see you at the theatre!